Groups Remember or Groups of Rememberances

 Shunryu Suzuki's lectures on the Sandokai

-RA: That summer Suzuki Roshi brought down the statue of prince Shotoku, the regent of Buddhism in Japan who imported Buddhism in 522 brought over a lot of Korean statues and Buddhist texts he's the patron saint of Buddhism in Japan.
+RA: That summer Suzuki Roshi brought down the statue of prince Shotoku, the regent of Buddhism in Japan who imported Buddhism in 522 and brought over a lot of Korean statues and Buddhist texts.
+He's the patron saint of Buddhism in Japan.
 We thought the statue was Zendai Doji, but it wasn't.
-It was a statue which Suzuki Roshi had in his cabin and people would take to their house on a four and nine day and have tea and people would come visit.
+It was a statue which Suzuki Roshi had in his cabin and people would take to their house on a four and nine day and have tea, and people would come visit.

-It was the first summer after Tatsugami Roshi came, Tassajara had become more form oriented.
+It was the first summer after Tatsugami Roshi came; Tassajara had become more form oriented.
 He created the doan-ryo (zendo and ceremony staff), service became elaborated.
 There was the San-pachi ceremony on three and eight days.
 We were chanting the Sandokai and Suzuki Roshi’s Sandokai lectures flowed out of that.
 Suzuki Roshi felt he could get a bit more classical in his teaching.
-Suzuki Roshi was interested in what had been instituted, he wanted to familiarize himself with that he pretty much went along with it.
+Suzuki Roshi was interested in what had been instituted.
+He wanted to familiarize himself with that, and he pretty much went along with it.

 DC note: Reb and I were both on the doan-ryo which entailed studying chanting with Tatsugami.
 Reb was the most diligent in this.
 Reb says he had been copying Tatsugami's chanting style and that Suzuki taught him more, retrained him to chant more simply, added subtlety.